-ACRT is a behavioural therapy for developing management of seizures.
-Through the sessions, a participant will develop a specific set of skills to prevent and stop seizures.
-Once a participant obtain these skills, the effect can last for many years.
+ACRT is a behavioural therapy for developing management of seizures using Galvanic Skin Response (skin conductance) biofeedback and cognitive technique.
+Through the sessions, a participant will develop a specific set of skills to prevent and manage seizures.
+Once a participant obtains these skills, the effect can last for many years.
 ACRT is a non-invasive, side-effect free, effective and affordable therapy.

 ACRT consists of 12 sessions, each session lasting about 45 minutes.
 To achieve the best effect, we recommend allocating three sessions a week (e.g. Monday, Wednesday and Friday) over a 4-week period.

 During each session, you will also receive instructions and practice the technique, which you will then be able to start applying in your daily life.

 The therapy embodies both physiological and psychological approaches.
 Our thoughts and emotions are closely linked to our bodily responses and behaviour.
 Events in our daily lives trigger thoughts that in turn give rise to emotions that change both our bodily stress responses and our behaviour.

 Psychological treatments, such as Cognitive Behavioural Therapy (CBT), argue that psychological distress is caused by distorted thoughts (or thinking habit) that trigger negative emotions and unhelpful behaviours.
 CBT helps you identify these distorted thoughts and correct them so that you can have a more realistic and balanced way of thinking.